awasisto/opensiak/README.md

 injection.

 The presentation logic is kept away from Activities and Fragments and moved to the viewmodels.
-The data are observed using LiveData Data Binding Library is used to bind UI components in layouts to the app's data sources.
+The data are observed using LiveData and the UI components are bound to the data sources using Data Binding Library.

 A Repository layer is implemented for handling data operations.
 The data come from different sources - student data are scraped from the SIAK-NG website using jsoup library, user preferences